unusualnemo/unusualnemo.github.io/README.md

 ## hello, my name is nemo

-these are my personal notes from a wide range of topics. as such they are messy and probably inaccurate at times.
+these are my personal notes from a wide range of topics. as such they are messy and probably inaccurate.

 ## intentions